sfoster-prodigy/Zero-Trust-Maturity/Docs/01-discovery/01-identities-assessment.md

 ### Secure privileged access with Privileged Identity Management

-**Has the organization utilized Privileged Identity Management to control and monitor access to privileged operations and roles?**
+**Is the organization utilizing Privileged Identity Management to control and monitor access to privileged operations and roles?**

 - **Legacy:** The organization lacks a formalized system for managing privileged identities.
 Privileged accounts are managed manually or using basic tools, leading to potential security risks due to inadequate control and monitoring of privileged access.
     - Indicators